jeffjaehoyang/personal_website_old/flaskblog/content/posts/balanced_tree.md

 author: Jeff Yang
-title: Balanced Binary Tree - Algorithms
+title: Balanced Binary Tree - Leetcode
-category: [Algorithms, Leetcode]
+category: [Leetcode]
 published: 2019-11-09
 summary: How do we check if a binary tree is balanced or not?
 Explained in Python.
 minread: 8 mins